LTE Group's City Campus Manchester

-Delivering one of the largest investments in further education and skills in Manchester for more than 30 years
+The largest investment in further education and skills in Manchester for 30 years

 - New campus for The Manchester College and its higher education provider UCEN Manchester.